Skip to Content

 Driving in Lehigh Acres is tough, especially at dangerous spots like Gunnery Road and Daniels Parkway.
 These areas had 53 crashes, the most in Lee County.
 Staying focused and driving safely can help avoid accidents.
 Knowing these risky places helps keep you and others safe on the road.

-If you have an injured in an auto accident and need an attorney, call our Fort Myers, Lehigh Acres, Cape Coral, Estero, and Bonita Springs Car Accident Lawyers at Pittman Law Firm, P.L. today for a free consultation.
+If you have been injured in an auto accident and need an attorney, call our Fort Myers, Lehigh Acres, Cape Coral, Estero, and Bonita Springs Car Accident Lawyers at Pittman Law Firm, P.L. today for a free consultation.

 FAQ